psycalc/temporistics_matching_algorithm/README.md

 This project integrates theoretical concepts from several typologies (Temporistics, Psychosophy, Socionics, Amatoric, IQ, and Temperaments) and implements them in a web application.
 Users can select their types, calculate relationships between types, and view the "comfort score" of these interactions.

-The main goal is to demonstrate how theoretical models of perception (time, personality aspects, information) can be transformed into practical code, tested thoroughly, and presented through a web interface.
+The ultimate goal of this project is to help solve the question of human compatibility in a broad scientific sense.
+We strive to provide all possible tools and data so researchers can study, refine, and verify these models.
+At the same time, the repository shows how theoretical concepts (time, personality aspects, information) can be translated into working code and thoroughly tested in a web application.

 > **Note for newcomers:** The typologies used in this project are exploratory models rather than a definitive scientific solution for human compatibility.
 They provide a framework for experiments and may be extended with new typologies in the future.
 If you're new to these concepts, see [HowThisIsWorkTogetherEN.md](HowThisIsWorkTogetherEN.md) for a beginner-friendly overview of each typology and where conflicts between them often arise.